OpenScienceLabs/opensciencelabs.github.io/pages/careers/internship/index.md

 unique features:

 - **Open Participation**: We welcome everyone from students to professionals, embracing diversity in knowledge and experience.
+Prospective participants should submit their relevant project ideas to designated OSL mentors or supervisors through email or our social media platforms like Discord.
 - **Flexible Commitment**: A minimum of 20 hours per week allows for impactful work while accommodating your schedule.
 - **Biannual Cycles**: With two distinct cycles per year, there are ample